NCERT Solutions for Class 11 Biology Chapter 17 Locomotion and Movement

 4. Activation of Myosin Heads- Later on, the myosin heads also get activated, and they release energy by the hydrolysis of ATP, resulting in the binding of myosin heads to the active sites present on the actin filaments.
 This leads to the formation of the actin-myosin cross-bridge.

-5. Sliding of Actin Filaments over Myosin- After the formation of cross-bridges, the myosin head rotates to pull the actin filament towards the centre of the A-band, i.e,. the H-zone.
+5. Sliding of Actin Filaments over Myosin- After the formation of cross-bridges, the myosin head rotates to pull the actin filament towards the center of the A-band, i.e,. the H-zone.
 The Z-line attached to the actin filaments is also pulled inwards, resulting in the contraction of the sarcomere.
 During contraction, the I-band shortens, while the A-band retains its length.
 This causes the muscles to contract.

 Q4.
 Write true or false.
 If false, change the statement so that it is true.